2435

 Sales Growth

-As you can see below, Q2 Holdings's revenue growth has been unremarkable over the last two years, growing from $131.9 million in Q4 FY2021 to $162.1 million this quarter.
+As you can see below, Q2 Holdings's revenue growth has been mediocre over the last three years, growing from $116.5 million in Q1 2021 to $165.5 million this quarter.

 Q2 Holdings Total Revenue

-Next quarter's guidance suggests that Q2 Holdings is expecting revenue to grow 6.7% year on year to $163.2 million, slowing down from the 14.1% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $686 million at the midpoint, growing 9.8% year on year compared to the 10.4% increase in FY2023.
+Next quarter's guidance suggests that Q2 Holdings is expecting revenue to grow 10.3% year on year to $170.5 million, in line with the 10.1% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 10.9% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Q2 Holdings's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 50.2% in Q4.
+Q2 Holdings's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 49.7% in Q1.

 Q2 Holdings Gross Margin (GAAP)

 That means that for every $1 in revenue the company had $0.50 left to spend on developing new products, sales and marketing, and general administrative overhead.
-While its gross margin has improved significantly since the previous quarter, Q2 Holdings's gross margin is still poor for a SaaS business.
-It's vital that the company continues to improve this key metric.
+Q2 Holdings's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
+This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Q2 Holdings's free cash flow came in at $29.82 million in Q4, down 24.2% year on year.
+Q2 Holdings's free cash flow came in at $6.02 million in Q1, turning positive over the last year.

 Q2 Holdings Free Cash Flow